skybert/skybert-net/src/talks/charset-and-encoding/slides.md

 ## Unicode

-- Caters for all characters and letters in all dead and spoken languages (has today more than 110 000 characters)
+- Caters for all characters and letters in all dead and spoken languages
+- Has today more than 110 000 characters
-- And more room to spare if other languages decide to drop by
+- And plenty of room to spare

 ---